Mortal Kombat 1 - Release date, platforms, characters, and more

 Mortal Kombat 1 - All playable characters

-With that said, these are all MK1 confirmed playable fighters for the launch of the game.
+With that said, these are all MK1 confirmed playable fighters for the game's launch.

 - Liu Kang